-ildasm, a Windows-based utility, can be used to inspect the contents of an assembly, including the manifest and metadata.
-We discuss ildasm in Chapter 13.
+ildasm, a Windows-based utility, can be used to inspect the contents of an assembly, including the manifest and metadata. ildasm is discussed in Chapter 17, "Assemblies."

-The fact that an assembly contains program metadata means that applications or other assemblies that call up code in a given assembly do not need to refer to the registry, or to any other data source, in order to find out how to use that assembly.
+The fact that an assembly contains program metadata means that applications or other assemblies that call up code in a given assembly do not need to refer to the registry, or to any other data source, to find out how to use that assembly.
 This is a significant break from the old COM way of doing things, in which the GUIDs of the components and interfaces had to be obtained from the registry, and in some cases, the details of the methods and properties exposed would need to be read from a type library.